 Natural gas is one of the safest sources of energy there is.
-In Québec, nearly 200,000 customers, including a high percentage of schools, hospitals, businesses and large companies, use it every day.
+In Québec, more than 200,000 customers, including a high percentage of schools, hospitals, businesses and large companies, use it every day.

 Natural gas is a safe energy and it is not toxic.
 Medical research has shown that people can breathe air with a natural gas concentration as high as 25% without any harmful effect on their health.
 It is the lack of oxygen in the air and not natural gas that might cause illness.